Pence subpoenaed by special counsel investigating Trump

 Former Vice President Mike Pence has been subpoenaed by the special counsel investigating Donald Trump and his role in January 6, 2021, a source familiar with the matter told CNN.

 Special counsel Jack Smith's office is seeking documents and testimony related to January 6, the source said.
-They want him to testify about his interactions with Trump leading up to the 2020 election and the day of the attack on the US Capitol.
+They want the former vice president to testify about his interactions with Trump leading up to the 2020 election and the day of the attack on the US Capitol.

+The subpoena marks an important milestone in the Justice Department's two-year criminal investigation, now led by the special counsel, into the efforts by Trump and allies to impede the transfer of power after he lost the 2020 election.
+Pence is an important witness who has detailed in a memoir some of his interactions with Trump in the weeks after the election, a move that likely opens the door for the Justice Department to override at least some of Trump's claims of executive privilege.

+Pence's attorney Emmet Flood is known as a hawk on executive privilege, and people familiar with the discussions have said Pence was expected to claim at least some limits on providing details of his direct conversations with Trump.
+Depending on his responses, prosecutors have the option to ask a judge to compel him to answer additional questions and override Trump's executive privilege claims.

 ABC News first reported on the subpoena.